-Mr. Gomez is the Chairperson of RCBC Securities and a director in RCBC Bankard Services, Inc., Buhawind Energy Northern Luzon Corp., Buhawind Energy Northern Mindoro Corp., and Buhawind Energy East Panay Corp.
+Mr. Gomez is the Chairperson of RCBC Securities and a director in RCBC Bankard Services, Inc. (also the Vice Chairman), Buhawind Energy Northern Luzon Corp., Buhawind Energy Northern Mindoro Corp., and Buhawind Energy East Panay Corp.
 A past president of Investment House Association of the Philippines (IHAP), he is also a director and an Executive Vice President of Financial Executives Institute of the Philippines (FINEX).